jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 In our first module, we'll be exploring Sysdig's capabilities around detecting - and even preventing - runtime threats.

 Regardless of how an attacker gets in, they will do many of the same things - a predictable sequence of things best explained by the [MITRE ATT&CK Framework](https://attack.mitre.org/).
-Sysdig's threat research team runs a large fleet of honeypots around the world to learn first-hand all the things people do once they get in - and then continually updates our library of [Rules](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-rules/) (what to look for) and [Managed Policies](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/) (what to do when we find it) on behalf of all of our customers.
-You can also make your own custom (Falco) Rules and/or Policies beyond what we offer if you'd like - this is fully transparent and based on opensource tooling/standards rather than a magic black box!
+Sysdig's threat research team runs a large fleet of honeypots around the world to learn first-hand all the things people do once they get in - and then continually updates our library of [Rules](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-rules/) (possible behaviors to look for) and [Managed Policies](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/) (which Rules to look for, their severity, and what to do when we find them) on behalf of all of our customers.
+You can also make your own custom ([Falco](https://falco.org/)) Rules and/or Policies beyond what we offer if you'd like - this is fully transparent and based on opensource tooling/standards rather than a magic black box!

-Our agent(s) continually watch for the **Rules** against various streams of activity (defined in your **Policies**) and then fire **Events** when it sees them, with all the relevant context, in real-time.
-It can do so against these sources - with more coming soon such as from other popular cloud/SaaS services (such as GitHub, Okta, etc.):
+When Sysdig see these Rules (as defined in the Polices) we generates **Events** with all the relevant context in real-time.
+And we can do so against these sources - with more coming soon such as from other popular cloud/SaaS services:
 * Linux kernel System Calls of your Nodes/Containers
 * The Kubernetes Audit Trail
 * The audit trails of AWS, Azure and GCP
+* Okta's audit trail
+* GitHub's audit Trail
+* MS Entra ID's audit Trail

 In addition to our 'traditional' Rules/Policies-based approach, there are three more features that round out our Threat Detection/Prevention capabilities:
-* [Container Drift](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/drift-control/) - we can look for any executables that are introduced at runtime that were not in the container image as it was pulled - as well as optionally block them from running
+* [Container Drift Detection/Prevention](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/drift-control/) - we can look for any executables that are introduced at runtime that were not in the container image as it was pulled - as well as optionally block them from running
+* Malware Detection/Prevention (Preview) - we can look for Malware (as defined in several threat feeds we watch) that tries to run - as well as optionally block them from running
 * [Crypto Mining ML Detection](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/machine-learning/) - we have introduced our first Machine Learning enabled detection with a model specifically focused on detecting crypto-mining.
-* Malware (Preview) - we can look for Malware (as defined in several threat feeds we watch) that tries to run - as well as optionally block them from running

 ### Simulating an attack to generate Events within Sysdig

 1. In the Sysdig UI click on **Insights** on the left-hand side
     1. This will likely be empty (we've never seen any suspicious activity for your new environment) and therefore show a **Welcome to Insights** placeholder screen
+    1. In case it isn't empty, then you can choose a time range at the bottom of the screen such as the last 3 or 12 hours so that you are focused only on the new events that you are generating now
 1. So lets's generate some Events!
     1. Click this link to open the (simple yet insecure) code for the security-playground service on your cluster in a new tab - https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/docker-build-security-playground/app.py
         1. This Python app serves a **very** insecure REST API that will return the contents of any file on the filesystem, write any file to the filesystem and/or execute any file on the filesystem in response to simple **curl** commands
             1. And you can combine them to download/write a file then execute it for example
         1. This is simulating a very bad remote code execution (RCE) vulnerability - which could be either with your own code or in a package it uses (e.g. Log4J, Struts, etc.)
-            1. As it is detecting what happens when the vulnerability is being exploited that we're interested in here
+            1. As it is detecting what happens when any such vulnerability is being exploited - no matter what or how - that we're interested in here
     1. Go back to the the Session Manager terminal browser tab for your jumpbox
     1. Type **cat ./example-curls.sh** to have a look at a script with some example **curl** commands we are going to run against the security-playground service:
         1. Reading the sensitive path **/etc/shadow**